Who we are

 Bardur Hofgaard Joensen

 Bardur completed his BSc in psychology at the University of Aberdeen, UK and MSc in cognitive neuroscience at Univerisity College London, UK.
-His PhD research is focussed on the role of sleep in generalising across related episodic memories.

 We are interested in how our memory of the past shapes our decisions in the present.
 We use a variety of techniques to understand the neural basis of memory-guided decision-making in the healthy human brain, and how it breaks down in specific patient populations.
 Below are examples of projects both past and present.